-- 1) All Directors attended 100% of the Board meetings during 2013. - (2) All Audit Committee members attended 100% of meetings during 2013.
+1) All Directors attended 100% of the Board meetings during 2014 except for 1 absence of Mr. Gideon Barak from 1 Board meeting due to a sudden trip overseas.

+(2) All Audit Committee members attended 100% of meetings during 2014.

-There is not a formal schedule of matters specifically reserved to the Board for decision, as set out in A.1.1 of the Governance Code, however, provisions in the Israeli company legislation set out the responsibilities and duties of and areas of decision for the Board which includes approval of financial statements, dividends, Board appointments and removals, long term objectives and commercial strategy, changes in capital structure, appointment, removal and compensation of senior management, major investments including mergers and acquisitions, risk management, corporate governance, engagement of professional advisors, political donations and internal control arrangements.
+There is not a formal schedule of matters specifically reserved to the Board for decision, as set out in A.1.1 of the Governance Code, however, provisions in the Israeli Company legislation set out the responsibilities and duties of and areas of decision for the Board which includes approval of financial statements, dividends, Board appointments and removals, long term objectives and commercial strategy, changes in capital structure, appointment, removal and compensation of senior management, major investments including mergers and acquisitions, risk management, corporate governance, engagement of professional advisors, political donations and internal control arrangements.
 The ultimate responsibility for reviewing and approving the annual report and financial statements, and for ensuring that they present a balanced assessment of the Company's position, lies with the Board.
 These provisions have been fully complied with.

-The Board comprises six Directors, four of whom are non-executive Directors, under the chairmanship of Peter Sheldon.
+The Board comprises six Directors, four of whom are non-executive Directors, under the chairmanship of Dr. Gideon Chitayat.
 The Chief Executive is Dr. Zvi Marom.
-The senior non-executive Director and Vice Chairman is Dr. Gideon Chitayat.
 The Board's members have a wide breadth of experience in areas relating to the Company's activities and the non-executive Directors in particular bring additional expertise to matters affecting the Company.
 All of the Directors are of a high calibre and standing.
-The biographies of all the members of the Board are set out on page 13.
-The interest of the Directors in the Company and their share holdings are set out on page 26.
+The biographies of all the members of the Board are set out on page 19.
+The interest of the Directors in the Company and their share holdings are set out on page 27.
 All the non-executive Directors are independent of management and not involved in any business or other relationship, which could materially interfere with the exercise of their independent judgment.
-The Board is of the opinion that each of its members has the skills, knowledge, aptitude and experience to perform the functions required of a director of a listed company and that the Board comprised a good balance of executive and non-executive Directors.
+The Board is of the opinion that each of its members has the skills, knowledge, aptitude and experience to perform the functions required of a director of a listed Company and that the Board comprised a good balance of executive and non-executive Directors.

-The induction of newly elected Directors into office is the responsibility of the Vice Chairman (presently Dr. Gideon Chitayat).
+The induction of newly elected Directors into office is the responsibility of the Chairman of the Board.
 The new Directors receive a memorandum on the responsibilities and liabilities of directors as well as presentations of all activities of the Company by senior members of management and a guided tour of the Company's premises.
-All Directors are invited to visit the company premises and its manufacturing facilities.
+All Directors are invited to visit the Company premises and its manufacturing facilities.